 3. Regular Influx of Fresh Talent – With WWE regularly signing new talents, it seems like there is either a big debut or a new talent that’s never been heard of showing up on a regular basis.
 This makes for fresh and interesting shows that don’t get stale since talent is in and out so rapidly with many top talents moving on to the WWE roster.

-2. Anyone Can Show Up - As evident on this past week's episode of NXT with the return of Rhyno, NXT has become the show you have to watch because you never know who may show up even if it's a former WWE talent.
-Rarely can we turn into RAW and expect anyone but the same old guys we see week in and week out; why can't we get a former star in for a week or two to shake things up?
-With NXT it truly feels like an open door policy which creates some truly
+2. Anyone Can Show Up – As evident on this past week’s episode of NXT with the return of Rhyno, NXT has become the show you have to watch because you never know who may show up even if it’s a former WWE talent.
+Rarely can we turn into RAW and expect anyone but the same old guys we see week in and week out; why can’t we get a former star in for a week or two to shake things up?
+With NXT it truly feels like an open door policy that creates a very unpredictable show.

 Some say NXT has a cult following in Florida which makes the shows so hot; while this is without a doubt part of it, I am in no way a cult fan of NXT – I initially only watched their big shows to see what they were all about, and those shows made me want to watch their weekly TV show.
 It’s been talked about lately that the main roster knows they are being outdone by NXT right now, so it should be interesting to see how NXT continues to evolve with their top talents being scooped up by the main roster whenever they see fit.